Launch pricing — Journey from $10/mo. See plans →

 The Influencer Routine Trap

 This doesn't mean you can't learn from others — just that you need to adapt what you learn to your own hair.
 Understanding your hair's specific properties (porosity, density, texture, scalp type) gives you the framework to evaluate whether someone else's recommendation will work for you.
+If your hair also has a different damage history than the person you're copying, that matters even more than curl pattern.

 How to Fix It